 |$(FileExt)||Current file extension|

-The current directory of an executed process is the directory of the file containing the activated Source Link.
+The current directory of an executed process is the directory of the file containing the active Source Link.

 Specify color of the rectangular edge and fill of Source Links by setting the foreground and background, respectively, of "VA Source Links Marker" in the options dialog of the IDE.